shapehq/tartelet/README.md

 We found that our jobs run about 12% slower when running two virtual machines in parallel compared to running a single virtual machine.
 We find this performance cost negligible as running two virtual machines significantly increases our throughput at a low monetary cost.

 It takes about 25 - 30 seconds to recreate and start a virtual machine.
 However, Tartelet is not creating the virtual machines on demand.
 After a job is finished, it will start a new virtual machine and have the GitHub Actions runner ready to process a job.
-Unless there are more jobs queued that you have runners, the overhead of creating and booting a virtual machine becomes negligible.
+Unless there are more jobs queued than the number of runners, the overhead of creating and booting a virtual machine becomes negligible.

-These numbers were last updated in during January/February 2023.
+These numbers were last updated in January/February 2023.

 ## 👩‍💻 How can I contribute?